How to use the Gemini API in Python

 Streaming complete

-Instead of waiting for the entire response, you can process it in pieces as it's generated.
-This is ideal for long outputs, as it makes your application feel more responsive.
+Instead of waiting for the model to generate its entire response, you can stream it.
+This lets you receive and display the text in pieces as it's created, which is great for making your application feel more responsive, especially for longer outputs.

-• To enable this, set stream=True in your model.generate_content() call.
+• You enable this by setting stream=True in the model.generate_content() call.

-• Each chunk contains a portion of the text, allowing you to display it incrementally.
+• Each chunk in the loop contains a portion of the text, which you access with chunk.text.

 Configuring advanced model parameters